 Vessels continue navigating the corridor to Ukrainian Black Sea ports, during the past week.
-The threat level for vessels in transit is assessed as lower than the likelihood of collateral damage in port, given the continued focus of Russian attacks on Ukrainian port cities and port infrastructure and future incidents involving commercial vessels-whether from collateral damage, debris, missile misidentification, or potential direct targeting-cannot be ruled out.
+As recent incidents have indicated the threat level for vessels in transit is assessed as lower than the likelihood of collateral damage in port, given the continued focus of Russian attacks on Ukrainian port cities and port infrastructure and future incidents involving commercial vessels-whether from collateral damage, debris, missile misidentification, or potential direct targeting-cannot be ruled out.
 The Ukrainian Black Sea corridor and ports operate under IMO Circular Letter 4748 and local guidance, though operational differences should be expected.

-While direct targeting of vessels at sea is not expected, collateral damage from malfunctioning drones and missiles and debris remains a possibility.
-Operational disruptions such as power outages and air raid alarms are likely until security improves.
-An elevated threat to maritime trade in the NW Black Sea and near the conflict area persists due to Russian actions against vessels and port infrastructure.
+Operational disruptions such as power outages and air raid alarms are likely, until security improves.
+An elevated threat to maritime trade in the NW Black Sea and near the conflict area persists due to likely Russian actions against vessels and port infrastructure.